prongupt/WP-Remediation-MoP/ReadMe.md

 ## 🚀 Overview

-The **Cisco IOS-XR Automation Suite** provides the framework to install Fabric Cards and remediate any LC-FC link issues.
+The **Cisco IOS-XR Fabric Card Remediation Suite** provides the framework to install Fabric Cards and remediate any LC-FC link issues.
 This covers both 7.3.5 and 7.3.6_ IOS-XR versions.
 The structure and main functionality are provided below, the rough idea of the MoP can be found here:
 [8808 / 8818 7.3.5 and 7.3.6+ MoP steps summary](https://cisco.sharepoint.com/:x:/r/sites/CX-MS-Azure-Acct/MSAzureAccount/88xx%20HW%20Program/Deployment/Phynet/USA/Phoenix%20-%20PHX/PHX%208818%20-%20Health%20Check%20%26%20LOE%20Data.xlsx?d=w7563dcce681d4884bd95a2d68f7446d0&csf=1&web=1&e=tLnbgl)

 All parts operate together to form a **comprehensive automation and testing framework** for Fabric Card Link remediation.